front-end-intermediate/session-2/readme.md

 ###Faking a Single Page Application (SPA)

-Note the use of hashes in the nav links:
+Note the use of hashes in the navigation:

 `<a href="#watchlist">Watchlist</a>`